guitarvydas/guitarvydas.github.io/_posts/2024-01-02-Programming Is Many Things.md

 *Programming* is many things.

-A single person (group) *can* do all of the things, but, if you need to scale upwards from cottage industry mindset, you need to find ways to cleave the work into separate parts, which can be done by other people / groups.
+A single person (group) *can* do all of the things, but, if you need to scale upwards from a cottage industry mindset, you need to find ways to cleave the work into separate parts, which can be done by other people / groups.

 The essence is to provide a notation for communication between the parts, that allows each of the parts to concentrate on their goals
-	- probably needs more than one "language" / notation
+	- probably needs more than one "language" / notation (ex.  construction blueprints as opposed to CAD drawings of I-beam details)

 # Possible Breakdown of Programming Into Separate Parts
 - **SWArch**